yzyly1992/TizenBili/README.md

 # TizenBili

+\*Project is under development, not fully functional yet.

-TizenBili is a TizenBrew module that enhances your favourite streaming websites viewing experience by removing ads and adding support for Sponsorblock.
+TizenBili is a TizenBrew module that enhances Bilibili websites viewing experience by removing ads and adding support for Sponsorblock.

 # How to install